-- One ARIDOL test kit is for single patient use and contains dry powder mannitol capsules in graduated doses (0 mg, 5 mg, 10 mg, 20 mg, and 40 mg) and an inhaler necessary to perform one challenge test (please see next page for Mannitol Challenge Test Dosing Schedule). - Capsule contents are to be inhaled in increasing doses until either a positive response (15% reduction in FEV1 from baseline or a 10% incremental reduction in FEV1 between consecutive doses) is achieved OR all capsules are inhaled.
-The maximum total dose administered is 635 mg.

-Reimbursement for the mannitol challenge test, as well as the use of modifiers to report discarded amounts of mannitol, will vary in the hospital outpatient setting compared with the physician office setting.
-Regardless, each billed unit represents 5 mg of mannitol, for a total of 127 billable units.
+- One ARIDOL test kit is for single patient use and contains dry powder mannitol capsules in graduated doses (0 mg, 5 mg, 10 mg, 20 mg, and 40 mg) and an inhaler necessary to perform one challenge test (please see next page for Mannitol Challenge Test Dosing Schedule). - Each Aridol test kit contains a total of 635mg of Mannitol.
+For billing purposed, 5mg of Mannitol is equivalent to 1 unit. - Capsule contents are to be inhaled in increasing doses until either a positive response (15% reduction in FEV1 from baseline or a 10% incremental reduction in FEV1 between consecutive doses) is achieved OR all capsules are inhaled.
+The maximum total dose administered is 635 mg. - Reimbursement for the mannitol challenge test, as well as the use of modifiers to report discarded amounts of mannitol, will vary in the hospital outpatient setting compared with the physician office setting.
+Additional guidance is outlined in this coding guide.